 Cost of goods sold are expenses for inventory and things related to inventory.
 Manufacturers, wholesalers, and retailers track the cost of the products they produce or purchase for resale.

-The general rule: "If your business manufactures products or purchases them for resale, you generally must value inventory at the beginning and end of each tax year to determine your cost of goods sold.
-Some of your business expenses may be included in figuring the cost of goods sold" (IRS, Publication 535, Business Expenses, a section on cost of goods sold).
+The IRS says, "If your business manufactures products or purchases them for resale, you generally must value inventory at the beginning and end of each tax year to determine your cost of goods sold.
+Some of your business expenses may be included in figuring the cost of goods sold."

 Some expenses are recorded as assets and their costs are recovered over time through depreciation.
 These expenses are referred to as capital assets because their costs are capitalized as assets of the business.
 Thhttps://www.thebalancesmb.com/business-mileage-deductions-397630e cost is deducted over a period of time through depreciation rather than claimed as a deduction all at once.

-The general rule: "You must capitalize on three types of costs: business start-up costs, business assets, and improvements."
-(Publication 535).
+You're required to capitalize on three types of costs: business start-up costs, business assets, and improvements.

 Keeping Track of Business Expenses